How to Get Closer to God

 •• “[You] draw nigh to God, and He will draw nigh to you.”

-- • God expects us to take some initiative in drawing closer to Him.
+- • Let your heart's desire echo the title of the famous hymn Nearer My God to Thee.
+God expects us to take some initiative in drawing closer to Him.
 As we do, He reciprocates — guaranteed!
 This means you can always be close to God, if you choose to draw near to Him.

 Click the blue links to go to our free